tayganr/purviewlab/modules/module06.md

 ## 3. Create an Azure Data Factory Connection in Azure Purview

 Follow the steps to add the newly created Data Factory account to your Puview Data Catlog.
+>:warning: In order to add new External connections, you need to be assigned any one of the following Azure Purview roles:
+* Owner
+* User Access Administrator

+You must also have *Owner* or *Contributor* rights to the Data Factory instance you wish to add.

 1. Select Management Center on the left navigation pane.
 2. Under External connections, select Data Factory connection.
 3. On the Data Factory connection page, select **New**.